sanika79/Toxicity-Detector-using-LLMs/README.md

 Training a Model from Scratch:
 Train a text-to-text model solely on the training data from scratch without leveraging a pre-trained model.
 Evaluate the performance of this model and compare the results with those of the fine-tuned pre-trained model to determine the benefits of using pre-trained models versus training from scratch.

+## Dataset used

+I used the Toxicity Comments Dataset - https://www.google.com/url?q=https%3A%2F%2Fwww.kaggle.com%2Fc%2Fjigsaw-toxic-comment-classification-challenge%2Fdata

+# Baseline Model Testing

+* Why a sequence classifier could not be used? *

+Dataset constraints - Here I saw that there were multiple classes in this dataset beyond just "toxic".
+Hence, it was a multi-label classification problem.
+That is, multiple nonexclusive labels (or none at all) may be assigned to each instance.
+Hence, I realized that while building our classifier, we will need to use a model capable of producing multiple labels for each input.

+Initially, I used the 'roberta-base' model but realized that this model is only used for sequence classification.
+Hence, this was only used to give me the predicted probablities for each toxicity label for any sample sentence.

+Questions --

+Is T5 , a seq to seq model?

+is robertabase a seq to classification model?

+what are the differences between the two?

+can seqtoclassification be converted to seqtoseq?